Ned Martin: Boston Red Sox

 "The familiar quiet tones and effortless precision of the veteran Red Sox announcers, Ned Martin and Jim Woods, invited me to share with them the profound New England seriousness of Following the Sox," wrote Angell, owner of a summer home in Maine, in 1978.
 With Martin and Woods "on the radio, I was in the company of two favorite uncles, at once knowledgeable and mischievous.
 When they were on the job, I didn't mind rain delays.
 Sometimes I hoped for them," wrote Littlefield in 2013.

 However, the team of Martin and Woods was broken up after the 1978 campaign, when the Bosox' flagship radio station, WITS-AM, fired them, seeking more sponsor-friendly on-air talent.
 Both men moved to television: Martin to WSBK-TV as the television voice of the Red Sox, replacing Dick Stockton, and Woods to national games on USA Network.

 During Martin's three decades with the Red Sox, he called the entire career of Hall-of-Famer Carl Yastrzemski, and was behind the microphone for some of baseball's most memorable moments, including the final win of the Red Sox "Impossible Dream" season of 1967, Carlton Fisk's game-winning home run off the foul pole in Game 6 of the 1975 World Series, Yastrzemski's 400th home run and 3,000th base hit in 1979, and Roger Clemens' first 20-strikeout game on April 29, 1986.
 Martin was known for his erudition and literary references during broadcasts (quotations from Shakespeare were not uncommon) and for his signature exclamation, "Mercy!", after an exciting play.

-Having spent 32 seasons with the club's broadcast team calling games on TV and on the radio, he described as many as 5,130 regular and postseason Red Sox games.
+Having spent 32 seasons with the club's broadcast team calling games on radio and television, he described as many as 5,130 regular and postseason Red Sox games.